 Leonardo da Vinci

-On February 13, 1967, American researchers made an incredible discovery in the National Library of Spain: They found two unknown works by Leonardo da Vinci, today known as the "Madrid Codex".
-It depicted a strange device with gears, conceived, perhaps, to make calculations with the decimal system.
-The machine designed by Leonardo was based on a series of cogwheels.
-It should have allowed to perform the operations of addition and subtraction, but, mechanical friction heavily conditioned the operation of a possible prototype.
+On February 13, 1967, American researchers made an incredible discovery in the National Library of Spain: they found two unknown works by Leonardo da Vinci, now known as the "Madrid code".
+A strange device with gears was depicted, conceived, perhaps, to make calculations with the decimal system.
+The car designed by Leonardo was based on a series of toothed wheels.
+It should have made it possible to carry out the addition and subtraction operations, but, mechanical friction heavily conditioned the functioning of a possible prototype.

 Blaise Pascal